 Right from the start, you have the opportunity to hone your craft hands-on in our up-to-date facilities, with five fully produced shows a year, several student-driven productions, our theatre guild, and the campus’s best (and only) improv performance team: LTI.

 Join us and explore the theatre's imaginative space onstage, backstage, or in the audience!

 Theatre is the art and craft of play production.
 It includes the study of dramatic literature and theory, theatre history, acting, set design, lighting design, costume design and film.
-In addition to the scholarly exploration of these subjects, the theatre program emphasizes the practical application of knowledge gained and skills learned through annual performances before live audiences.
+In addition to the scholarly exploration of these subjects, the Snow College theatre program emphasizes the practical application of knowledge gained and skills learned through annual performances before live audiences.

 Practical Application.
 Move your learning beyond the classroom and participate in the hands-on application of skills, methods, and techniques required by the different areas of theatre.

 Collaborative Artistry.
 Develop the ability to collaborate in a group: assist fellow artists toward a single creative goal, clearly communicating while understanding responsibilities in theatre.

 Theoretical Understanding.
 Ply theoretical concepts fundamental to the theatrical arts used in performance, design and/or technical theatre, informing creativity and expression with structure.